bluezed/FTV-Guide-Repo/README.md

 This repository is maintained by rayw1986 and bluezed.

-For official support go to the forums on [tvaddons.ag](http://forums.tvaddons.ag/threads/22837-RELEASE-FTV-Guide)
+For official support go to the forums on [tvaddons.ag](https://forums.tvaddons.ag/ftv-guide-for-kodi/)

 Download the Repository from [HERE](http://raw.github.com/bluezed/FTV-Guide-Repo/master/zips/repository.FTV-Guide-Repo/repository.FTV-Guide-Repo-1.1.zip)
 Or scan this QR-Code
 ![](http://s19.postimg.org/r8g0oeyjj/qr_code.png)

+**NOTE** You can also install the Repository and Addon directly from the excellent [Fusion Installer](https://www.tvaddons.ag/fusion-installer-kodi) offered by tvaddons.ag!

 Here are the basic steps to install the FTV Guide on your Kodi box.